Background & challenges

 - Project monitoring: €1

-- A Tree For You collection costs: €1
+- A Tree for You collection, monitoring and communication costs (20%): €1